-Hailed by NPR Music as ‘the next great male jazz singer’, California-born singer and songwriter Gregory Porter’s music career began over 20 years ago, though it wasn’t until he moved to New York City and performed regularly at Harlem’s legendary St. Nick’s Pub that his career really took off.
-Porter released his debut album Water, produced by jazz pianist and saxophonist Kamau Kenyatta, in 2010 and his third album Liquid Spirit scooped the Grammy Award for Best Jazz Vocal Album in 2013, solidifying his standing as a future jazz legend.
+Hailed by NPR Music as “the next great male jazz singer,” California-born singer and songwriter Gregory Porter’s music career began over 20 years ago, though it wasn’t until he moved to New York City and performed regularly at Harlem’s legendary St. Nick’s Pub that his career really took off.
+Porter released his debut album, Water, produced by jazz pianist and saxophonist Kamau Kenyatta, in 2010 and his third album, Liquid Spirit, scooped the Grammy Award for Best Jazz Vocal Album in 2013, solidifying his standing as a future jazz legend.

 The Hot Sardines

-Portland, Oregon-born jazz singer, bassist and cellist Esperanza Spalding displayed prodigious talents from an early age playing violin with the Chamber Music Society of Oregon and burst onto America’s jazz music scene with the release of her debut album Junjo in 2006, receiving favorable reviews from the likes of the New York Times’ jazz critic Ben Ratliff.
-Since then, Spalding has gone on to win multiple Grammys including Best New Artist of 2010 – the first jazz musician to be awarded this title – and Best Jazz Vocal Album for her 2012 album ‘Radio Music Society.
+Portland, Oregon-born jazz singer, bassist, and cellist Esperanza Spalding displayed prodigious talents from an early age playing violin with the Chamber Music Society of Oregon.
+She burst onto America’s jazz music scene with the release of her debut album Junjo in 2006, receiving favorable reviews from the likes of the New York Times’ critic Ben Ratliff.
+Since then, Spalding has gone on to win multiple Grammys including Best New Artist of 2010 – the first jazz musician to be awarded this title – and Best Jazz Vocal Album for 2012’s Radio Music Society.
 Her fifth studio album, Emily’s D+Evolution, is sung through the alter ego of Emily, Esperanza’s middle name, and has received widespread critical acclaim since its release in March 2016.

 Jazz pianist and producer Robert Glasper may not be your typical jazz musician, considering his fusion of the genre with styles like R&B and hip hop, yet his deft merging of genres makes Glasper stand out amongst his contemporaries.
 By his mid-20s, Glasper had already performed with jazz greats including Terence Blanchard and Christian McBride and a succession of acclaimed albums, including the Grammy-nominated Double-Booked (2009) confirmed his rising star.
 Glasper’s revered 2012 release Black Radio demonstrated his talent for jazz fusion and scooped a Grammy for Best R&B album in 2013.
 In May 2016, Glasper released his new album, Everything’s Beautiful, which remixes several Miles Davis tracks from the Columbia/Legacy vault and features an A-list of collaborators.

 Cécile McLorin Salvant

-Born to a French mother and Haitian in Miami, Florida Cécile McLorin Salvant was singing and playing classical piano before she reached the age of ten.
-A move to France in 2007 saw her study improvisation and vocal repertoire under respected reedist Jean-François Bonnel and success followed in the 2009 recording of her debut album Cécile and the winning of 2010 Thelonious Monk International Jazz Vocals Competition.
-McLorin Salvant has performed at legendary events including the Montreal International Jazz Festival and the Detroit Jazz Festival, while her second album WomanChild was Grammy-nominated for Best Jazz Vocal Album.
+Born to a French mother and a Haitian father in Miami, FloridaCécile McLorin Salvant was singing and playing classical piano before she reached the age of 10.
+A move to France in 2007 saw her study improvisation and vocal repertoire under respected reedist Jean-François Bonnel.
+Success followed the recording of her debut album, Cécile, in 2009, winning the the 2010 Thelonious Monk International Jazz Vocals Competition.
+McLorin Salvant has performed at legendary events including the Montreal International Jazz Festival and the Detroit Jazz Festival, while her third album, For One to Love, won the Grammy for Best Jazz Vocal Album.

-A native of Marietta, Georgia Tivon Pennicott began playing tenor sax in high school and by his early 20s had worked with legendary jazz guitarist Kenny Burrell and performed at famous venues like San Francisco’s Yoshi’s Jazz Club.
-Pennicott has played on Grammy-winning albums including Gregory Porter’s breakout album Liquid Spirit and Esperanza Spalding’s Radio Music Society and won second place at the 2013 Thelonious Monk International Jazz Saxophone Competition.
+A native of Marietta, Georgia, Tivon Pennicott began playing tenor sax in high school, and by his early 20’s had worked with legendary jazz guitarist Kenny Burrell and performed at famous venues like San Francisco’s Yoshi’s Jazz Club.
+Pennicott has played on Grammy-winning albums including Gregory Porter’s breakout album Liquid Spirit and Esperanza Spalding’s Radio Music Society, and won second place at the 2013 Thelonious Monk International Jazz Saxophone Competition.
 Praised for his tenacity and inventiveness as a saxophonist, Pennicott released his debut album Lover of Nature in late 2014.